10 Local Acts Livestreaming Concerts This Week

 The folks at Opening Bell Coffee are not letting a pandemic get them down.
-While you can't go to Opening Bell Coffee this Tuesday to hear some primo local talent, you can hop on to the shop's Instagram page for its now-virtual open mic.
-Owner Pascale Hall, musician and open mic host Steve Jackson, as well as Rangers announcer Eric Nadel are all putting in the work to maintain the shop's reputation of having the longest-running open mic night in Dallas.
+While you can't go to the venue this Tuesday to hear some primo local talent, you can hop on to the shop's Instagram page for its now-virtual open mic.
+Owner Pascale Hall, musician and open mic host Steve Jackson, as well as Rangers broadcaster Eric Nadel are all putting in the work to maintain the shop's reputation of having the longest-running open mic night in Dallas.
 Tickets are $5 and every buck helps keep the place from going out of business.
-Next week's open mic night will feature sets by E.B.
-The Younger's Eric Pulido, Ken Bethea of Old 97's and so many others.
+Next week's open mic night will feature sets by Bayleigh Cheek, John Pedigo, Phoenix Hart and so many others.
 The lineups just keep getting better.
 Find @openingbellcoffee on Instagram to tune in.

+The Fort Worth country-surf-rock group Hightower has made a name for itself performing at venues across North Texas and putting out absolute bangers on albums like their latest, Echo Spring.
+If you didn't get a chance to catch the band live before the pandemic struck, Hightower has you covered with Hightower Happy Hour.
+It's a new acoustic concert series the band will be livestreaming every Friday from a scenic view of the North Texas Hillside.
+Check them out at Facebook.com/hightowerband.

 Revelers Hall Band